zeh/usfxr/README.md

 * Audio is generated in real time; there's no storage of audio files as assets necessary, making compiled project sizes smaller
 * Easily play variations of every sound you play; adds more flavor to the gameplay experience

-I make no claims in regards to the source code or interface, since it was simply adapted from Thomas Vian's own code and (elegant) interface.
-As such, usfxr contains the same features offered by as3sfxr, such as caching of generated audio and ability to play sounds with variations.
-But because it is adapted to work on a different platform, however, it has advantages of its own:
+I make no claims in regards to the source code or interface, since it was simply adapted from Thomas Vian's own code and (elegant) as3sfxr interface, as well as Stephen Lavelle's BFXR additional features.
+As such, usfxr contains the same features offered by these two ports, such as caching of generated audio and ability to play sounds with variations.
+But because the code is adapted to work on a different platform (Unity), it has advantages of its own:

 * Fast audio synthesis
 * Ability to cache sounds the first time they're played